 Below, I chat quickly about the policy change regarding my trips.

 On March 11th when flight cancellations and travel quarantines were put in place, Thomas Heaton and I decided to postpone our trips to both Patagonia and Peru.
 At the time, it was a tough call to make.
 And, it felt like an over-reaction at the time.
 Looking back, it was the right move.
 There’s no way these tours would be able to run right now.
 Those trips aren’t cancelled, they’re postponed until basically the same dates in 2021.

 How do trip postponements work?
 I’ll explain it in a bit.

-Personally, I think things will clear up by the end of April.
-And these trips will all depend on what the governments decide relating to borders being open.
+These trips will all depend on what the governments decide relating to borders being open.
 For example, Iceland’s borders are still open to tourists.
 Whether it’s ethical to travel right now is a whole other question.

 What Happens with a Postponement?

 When a trip gets postponed, the participants are given 3 options:

 All payments will carry over to the new tour dates.
 Or payments, can be moved to another trip.